God of War (2018 video game): God of War (comic book series)

 A four-issue comic series titled God of War was published monthly from November 2018 to February 2019 by Dark Horse Comics.
 Written by Chris Roberson with art by Tony Parker, the miniseries takes place shortly before the events of the game.
-Issue #0 was included digitally in the game's collector's editions.
+Issue #0 was included digitally in the collector's editions.
 A second four-issue series from Dark Horse titled God of War: Fallen God was published monthly from March to June 2021—it was originally to begin publication in June 2020 but was delayed due to the COVID-19 pandemic.
 Taking place before the first series, Fallen God covers the timespan from God of War III to the beginning of the first comic series.
 Both series were collected as trade paperbacks in May 2019 (Volume 1) and December 2021 (Volume 2), respectively.

 God of War: B Is for Boy

-God of War: B Is for Boy is an "ABC storybook for adults" in which the story of the game is retold in an abridged format with illustrations.
-The title comes from Kratos referring to Atreus as "boy" for most of the game.
+God of War: B Is for Boy is an "ABC storybook for adults" which retells the story in an abridged format with illustrations.
+The title comes from Kratos referring to Atreus as "boy".
 It was written by Andrea Robinson, with the illustrations being provided by Romina Tempest.
 It released on September 1, 2020, by Insight Editions.

 God of War: Lore and Legends

-God of War: Lore and Legends is a tome that recreates Atreus's journal from the game.
-The book features expanded lore that was written in collaboration with the writing team of the game.
+God of War: Lore and Legends is a book that recreates Atreus's journal.
+It features expanded lore written in collaboration with the game's writing team.
 It was written by Rick Barba and published by Dark Horse Comics on September 9, 2020.